-The Morning Meeting
+The Morning Meeting in a Japanese Company

 A couple of years ago, I was at one of the Panasonic group companies in the US, working with a team of American engineers.
 They were embarking on an ambitious collaborative project which would involve intensive communication with Japan.
 I asked the people in the group to tell me what they like best about working with the Japanese.
 “Dedicated,” said one engineer.
 “Tell me what you mean by that,” I asked.
 “Well, I went to Japan last month, and the group over there starts each day with a meeting.
 Not a long meeting, in fact everyone is standing up, but everyone is there together and able to quickly touch base.
 Also, after everyone is assembled, the manager reads from a scroll.
 It seemed a bit unusual to me, but when I asked they said it was the Panasonic Basic Management Objective.
 We have a copy framed here in our office, which I had never really looked at before.
 Anyhow, I was impressed that they start each day with the thought in their mind about ethical behavior and contribution to society.
 In the US, when we come to work in the morning, we grab a cup of coffee and head straight to our desks.”